Market Share Calculator

 How can increasing market share benefit a company?

-Increasing market share can offer several benefits, including greater economies of scale, enhanced brand recognition, increased bargaining power with suppliers, and a stronger competitive advantage.
+Greater market share delivers economies of scale, enhanced brand recognition, supplier bargaining power, and competitive advantage.
 It often correlates with higher profitability and investor confidence, signaling a growing and successful business operation.

 What is a good market share percentage?